Cast and creative team for Noor, Photo by Phillipa C

 This work is a play, concert, live installation and performance experiment in a museum context.
 Performances feature sung and spoken recitations of Rumi and trail blazing 20th century poet, Parveen Shakir.

-Noor is about a family in Toronto in 2018.
+Noor is about a family in Toronto here and now.
 Noor, a young woman embarking on adulthood, faces the absence of her mother, Mumina, and looks for shelter in a relationship with another young woman, Aubrey.
 Noor’s father Bashir struggles to establish a relationship with his daughter.
 Each character navigates an inner violence of identity, belonging, and displacement, while engaging with Rumi and the untraceable path of his muse, Shams Tabriz.
 Noor offers Rumi and Shams as counterpoints to contemporary inertia in an urban, Canadian, queer context.

 Globe and Mail: Noor rethinks the boundaries of theatre